Welcome to the GSD Fabrication Lab

-Experimentation with materials, prototyping and testing, physical mock-ups and the exploration of new fabrication processes is integral part of the design culture at the GSD.
-In support of these pursuits the fabrication lab features a wide range of equipment, ranging from cutting edge robotic workcells, rapid prototyping machines and several CNC milling machines to metal working machines and material testing machines.
+Experimentation with materials, prototyping and testing, physical mock-ups and the exploration of new fabrication processes is integral to the design culture at the GSD.
+In support of these pursuits the FabLab features a wide range of equipment, ranging from cutting edge robotic arms, CNC routers and miling machines, 3D printers, and laser-cutters, to a well-equipped 'traditional' wood-and-metal-working shop.
 The shop is structured as an open environment for material-based learning and research, using a wide range of materials from foam and wood, metal and plastics to composites and smart materials.
 Scale models and full-size prototypes are produced by students and faculty of all departments and all study programs at the GSD.

-The lab is managed by Rachel Vroman and Burton LeGeyt.
-Additional support is provided by a team of approximately 35 trained students.
+The lab is managed by Rachel Vroman, Burton LeGeyt and Chris Hansen, fabrication/technology specialists.
+Additional support is provided by a team of approximately 50+ trained students.
 Together they provide advice and assistance for all lab work, maintain our extensive arsenal of devices and machines, and monitor safety.
 We look forward to seeing you in the lab!

 A significant number of computer-numerically-controlled (CNC) tools depend primarily on movement in only the x and y axis to make flat shapes.
 This type of control is often called 2 1/2D machining, and was first applied to traditional cutting tools such as oxy-acetylene torches for steel cutting, milling and drilling machines and knives for cutting vinyl, card materials and cloth in the advertising, sign, point-of-purchase and fashion industries.
 Plotter - type computer controls also helped automate traditional operations such as nailing and drilling while taming modern cutting tools such as laser cutters, water-jet cutters and plasma cutters.
 These machines typically require simple, 2D cad software and drawing plot files in HPGL format for operation.